Unprompted, Microsoft CEO says employees ‘will never need to’ unionize

 “None of us ever knows precisely what challenges the future will bring,” Microsoft President and Vice Chair Brad Smith wrote.
 “But we’re willing to bet that a company that listens to and works well with its employees is likely to have a winning hand.”

-A spokesperson for Microsoft declined to say whether the company was aware of any active union campaigns among its workforce, or elaborate on why the company issued a statement at all.
+A spokesperson for Microsoft said the company is not aware of any active union campaigns among its workforce.
+The spokesperson did not elaborate on why the company issued a statement.

 But if Microsoft’s proposed acquisition of gaming company Activision Blizzard goes through, Microsoft will inherit a small group of unionized software workers.